 The primary mission of the Robeson Community College Foundation is to provide educational opportunities through scholarships to students who might otherwise be unable to attend RCC.

-Scholarships for Fall 2019 closed May 3, 2019, and will be graded by a committee and awarded prior to classes starting in August.
+Scholarships for Spring 2020 will close December 2, 2019 and will be graded by a committee and awarded prior to classes starting in January.

 The RCC Foundation provides two types of scholarship assistance to students.